stevemarple/RNXV_SD_shield/readme.md

 *   A6: SD select (if jumper JP3 fitted in RH position)
 *   A8 (Arduino Mega) or D14 (Calunium): MicroMag DRDY

 ## Arduino library

-A library to take advantage of the various features is currently under active development and will be added to this respository.
+An Arduino library to take advantage of the various features is provided.